-- In customer facing areas, you could choose to use transparent face shields.
+- In customer-facing areas, you could choose to use transparent face shields.
 This will make it much easier for all customers to see the whole face and facial expressions.
-All forming a really important part of our face to face interactions.
+All form a really important part of our face-to-face interactions.

 Your online experience

 More than ever, customers are actually planning out their shopping trips before they go.
 So the information you are sharing on your website is super important right now.